 The main cause of spasticity is damage to the nerve pathways that control the movement of muscles.
 This can be a symptom of a variety of conditions and diseases, including:

 If spasticity is not properly managed, it can result in frozen joints and pressure sores on your skin.
-Prolonged episodes of spasticity can lead to the inability to move your ankles, knees, hips, elbows, and shoulders.
-This can affect your ability to move, walk, and function normally.
+Prolonged episodes of it can lead to the inability to move your:

 - you are experiencing spasticity for the first time and do not know the cause